-- 1 Turn off any peripherals connected to the computer. - 2 Click Start, the arrow next to the Lock button, and then Shut Down. - 3 Respond to any prompts warning you to save documents or to consider other users and wait for the computer to turn off automatically.
+- 1 Turn off any peripherals connected to the computer. - 2 Click Start and the Shut down button. - 3 Respond to any prompts warning you to save documents or to consider other users and wait for the computer to turn off automatically.